Marbok/marbok.github.io/_posts/2021-11-5-Dockerizing-service.md

 # copy new static files in nginx
 COPY --from=builder /blog-ui/build /usr/share/nginx/html

-# say docker, that we use this ports
+# say docker, that we use next ports
 EXPOSE 80

 # run nginx in container
 ENTRYPOINT ["nginx", "-g", "daemon off;"]
 ```

+`ARG REACT_APP_HOST` is unobvious command.
+When we use environment variables in frontend, we don't have its in runtime.
+Build system replaces this vars in code on values.
+Therefore, we will not be able to use the usual environment variables in 'docker-compose.yaml`, as we did in the last [article](/Docker-compose-wordpress).

 Let's describe the architecture of containers:
 1. Run frontend:
     - build image
+    - set url on back service.
     - mapping port 80 to 3000
 2. Run backend:
     - build image